mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 ## New DOM structure for the field

-Before v8, the fields' DOM structure consisted of an `<input />`, which held the whole value for the component, but unfortunately presents a few limitations in terms of accessibility when managing multiple section values.
+Before version `v8.x`, the fields' DOM structure consisted of an `<input />`, which held the whole value for the component, but unfortunately presents a few limitations in terms of accessibility when managing multiple section values.

-From v8 version, all the field and picker components come with a new DOM structure that allows the field component to set aria attributes on individual sections, providing a far better experience with screen readers.
+Starting with version `v8.x`, all the field and picker components come with a new DOM structure that allows the field component to set aria attributes on individual sections, providing a far better experience with screen readers.

-### Fallback to legacy DOM structure
+### Fallback to the non-accessible DOM structure

 ```tsx
 <DateField enableAccessibleFieldDOMStructure={false} />